Max-le/CS50_Predictor/README.md

 Data used on this project is provided [API-Football.com](https://www.api-football.com/documentation).

+#### Technical aspects :
+I didn't change much the file organization of this project from CS50 Finance :
+- app.py is the "main" code : it is executed when running `flask run`.
+It contains all the routes and thus handles HTTP requests.
+- helpers.py holds functions that I wanted to externalize from app.py and functions already written by CS50 ( like the meme apology ).
+-

 ### Features

 * Place a bet on a upcoming fixture : try to guess the final score of the match.